Raforawesome/bento/README.md

 ## Why Rust?

-Foundry leverages Rust's unique advantages to deliver a service that is:
+Bento leverages Rust's unique advantages to deliver a service that is:

 - **Memory Safe**: Built on Rust's ownership model to eliminate common security vulnerabilities
 - **Concurrency Without Overhead**: Uses async/await with Tokio for efficient handling of concurrent requests